swagger-atlas/atlas/README.md

     - Transfer the resource dependency
     - This works with arbitrarily with any complex relationships between APIs as long it is not cyclic

-Do Read [Best Practices](docs/best_practices.md) for swagger practices to get most out of ATLAS Automation systems.
+Do Read [Best Practices](docs/best_practices.md) for swagger practices to get the most out of ATLAS Automation systems.

 ---